West coast herring expeditions

 How many guests are on each trip?

-This is an exclusive trip with just six guests
+This is an exclusive trip with no more than six guests

 Are we guaranteed to witness the herring spawn?